melliott7264/deep-thoughts/Readme.md

 ## Description

 This is a social media site for developers to discuss significant technical issues.
+This is part of the online lesson for Module 21 of the U of R Coding Boot Camp meant to teach us about developing in the MERN stack, particularly, the React router and GraphQL.

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)